top of page

 One of the most important eras of American history, the Jazz Age started after World War I and ended with the outbreak of the Great Depression in 1929.
 Nevertheless, this era offered new images and terms both literary and culturally in a wide spectrum.
 In this period, the United States went through a huge transition and began to prosper in music, literature, economy, policy, and technology.
 In 'The Roaring Twenties', known also as 'the Golden Age', divergent cultures gathered into one pot and shaped this period by their own essential qualifications.
 Effects of this age have been shaped the American culture dramatically and, still have been maintaining its importance.
 Hence, it is crucial to gain knowledge from the Jazz Age in order to understand American culture and literature.
 During each article, this series will cover the Jazz Age in terms of different backgrounds to enlarge readers' perspectives.

-Jazz Age 101: Lost Generation
+Jazz Age Series: Lost Generation

 The writers who lived in Paris fled from puritanical, dishonest America.
 In Europe, they recognized a sphere that was open to literary experiments.
 Craig Monk states: ''the American writers who spent time there between the World Wars embraced the city with an enthusiasm that only reaffirmed its mystique while bolstering their individual reputations'' (Monk, 182).
 Paris turned out to be a place that promoted their exploration for their own individuality by doing art.
 It was reckless towards the eccentricities of their art.
-Most significantly, it was cheap for them.
+But most significantly, it was cheap for them.
 Spending their money was not a huge burden to have an extravagant life in Paris.

 ‘’American writers of the Jazz Age generally experimented much more in form, style and topic, than writers had done in any previous decade and, thus, literature of the 1920s, whether it was written in the United States or not, was soon to be known as the first modern literature of America’’ ( Kastberger, 16).

 This new era also led to the constitution of modernism in American Literature.
 It is explicit that the self-conscious and innovative technique of the Lost Generation writers established the base of modernism as a literary endeavour.
-So, Lost Generation not only corresponds to well-known American writers of its time but also contributes to the Modernist movement that impacted so many authors through the century.
-That is why these writers could be pointed to as pioneers of modernism.
+So, the term "Lost Generation" not only corresponds to well-known American writers of this time but also contributes to the Modernist movement that impacted so many authors throughout the twentieth century.
+That is why these writers could be pointed to as the pioneers of modernism.
 Thus, the writers who labelled their situation as expatriation became a prime source that shaped modernism itself.

 The novel Three Lives (1909) written by Gertrude Stein was counted as a prominent landmark of American modernism.
 Also, Stein's migration to Paris was the initiator for the formation of this movement.
 She created an environment that was open to all artists, and she brought the topics concerned with their situations.

 Another important novel of this period is The Sun Also Rises written by Ernest Hemingway.
 It depicts the character who is a mentally miserable soldier, Jake Barnes, and his group who wanders through Europe with a sense of loss.
 As mentioned in the novel: ''You can't get away from yourself by moving from one place to another'' (Hemingway, 8).
-The novel focuses on a discrepancy between identity and individuality.
+The novel focuses on the discrepancy between identity and individuality.
 As Charles M. Oliver mentions: ''Jake Barnes represents those American soldiers after World War I who were traumatized not so much by the war itself as by the attitude of other Americans toward the war and its consequences'' (Oliver, 34).
-After the war, soldiers do not have any aim towards life, and they become alienated from society.
+After the war, soldiers did not have any aim towards life, and they became alienated from society.
 They cannot endure the pressure of this and they try to find a solution to get rid of that.
 Finally, all they want to do is drink, party, and explore Europe after all their search.

 In A Farewell to Arms by Ernest Hemingway, the protagonist Frederic Henry was a paramedic wounded in the war and suffered from psychological and emotional apathy that spoiled his life.
 As mentioned by Ronald Berman: ''A Farewell to Arms is also a farewell to previous beliefs, social and political.
 Its language of existential and moral insentience will often make points argued by philosophy'' (Berman, 99).
 Frederic Henry shuts down his emotions to feel nothing about life.
-His joy of life is destructed by the effects of the war.
+His joy of life has been destructed by the effects of the war.
 It is obvious that in both novels Hemingway depicts characters that undergo the results of war differently.
 However, the point is the characters cannot manage to surpass the consequences.
 As mentioned in the novel: ''But life isn't hard to manage when you've nothing to lose'' (Hemingway, 72).
 Both novels have a common point, they had already given up the things that they wanted to obtain in life like money, status, a good house, luxury life.
 Hence, they are courageous to take action towards everything that disturbs them.
 It could be said that the effects of war on his mental state are associated with the theme of loss, in other words, lost generation.

 T.S Eliot was known as one of the symbolist writers of the Lost Generation.
 Rather than most Lost Generation writers, Elliot chose to live in England.
 He separated himself from the core of America because he thought that it was an inhospitable place for art.
 His well-known poem The Waste Land is one example of a chaotic description postwar world.